NaguiHW/try-lexus/README.md

 # Lexus Appointmnet

-Lexus appointmenn is a project where you can make an appointment to test a car, before buy it.<br>
+Lexus appointment is a project where you can make an appointment to test a car before buying it.<br>
-I added a basic login with your email, but without authenticate if the email is real or not.
+I added a basic login with your email, but without authenticating if the email is real or not.

 ## Contributors